specifysystems/lmpy/_sources/pages/glossary.rst.txt

     A Point object is a record of a specimen occurrence including metadata about the specimen and the spatial location where it was found.

-  Shapegrid
+  Grid
-    A shapegrid is a set of gridded cells representing sites to be used for matrix creation.
+    A Grid is a set of gridded cells representing sites to be used for matrix creation.

   Species Distribution Model